 You're tired of being on the go

-Now I'm not saying you can't move from your couch, but travelling to the airport, going through airport routines and then flying to a new destination is tiring.
+Now, I'm not saying you can't move from your couch, but travelling to the airport, going through airport routines and then flying to a new destination is tiring.
 You also tend to be far more active on a weekend away than you would at home.
-Add that on top of a week at work, and very little weekend downtime and after a while you will become very tired.
+Add that on top of a week at work, and very little weekend downtime and after a while you will become very tired of travelling and not the best employee!

 Add delays into the mix and you could be burning the candle well into the wee hours of Saturday morning before you get to bed.
 Add a delay on to your return journey and you're starting a new week on the back foot.
 This may be sustainable for the odd weekend, but do this regularly and you'll be craving a weekend at home.